luerhard/chapter_regression_and_artifical/main.md

 It builds on inferential statistics and Karl Popper's formalizations [@popper:LogicScientificDiscovery.1968], i.e., testing falsifiable hypotheses, derived from (general) theories.
 This foundation of testing theory-based assumptions describes a way of generating knowledge about a small part of a population and generalizing it to its entirety [@krzywinski:Importancebeinguncertain.2013].
 One main pillar of this approach is to calculate the probability of this generalization being wrong (like the probability of a false-positive or alpha error as represented by the p-value).
-Hence, social scientists rely heavily on thresholds upon which we accept or reject hypotheses, most often considered to be at the conventional but arbitrary significance level of 5 percent.
+Hence, social scientists rely heavily on thresholds upon which we accept or reject hypotheses, most often considered to be at the conventional but arbitrary significance level of 5 per cent.

 While this frequentist approach is well-suited for carefully conducted surveys, it bears some significant shortcomings for digital data.
 One severe methodological challenge is tied to _sample characteristics_.